brookefzy/pitaya/BabyAI-CV/README.md

 # Simple OpenCV usage and Video analysis
 # Background
-Image has become one of the key sources of big data analysis in urban science
+Images and videos have become one of the key sources of big data analysis in urban science

 # Goal
 1. Grasp the simple usage of openCV